Worrying about having low milk supply can be so draining, frustrating and confusing.

 Believe it or not, the method of birth control you use can dramatically impact your supply.
-Be sure to talk with your doctor about alternatives.

 9. Is there a chance I may be pregnant?

 If you aren’t sure if you could be pregnant, it may be worth taking a test just to rule it out.

 10. Am I getting enough to eat and drink?

-Somes when moms start dieting or get so busy they forget to eat and drink, their supply can suffer.
+Sometimes when moms start dieting or get so busy they forget to eat and drink, their supply can suffer.
 Breastfeeding moms need extra calories to nourish their bodies.

 If you’ve started solids early, you may want to consider stopping and waiting until baby is older just to ensure she’s getting the nutrition she needs from your milk.

 12. What kind of support do I have?

 One of the number one things that prevent moms from reaching their breastfeeding goals is a lack of support.